IBM-Cloud/techxchange-labs/docs/hpclab-1554/30-submit-job.md

    Hello World
    ```
 3. Navigate to [Virtual Server Instance for VPC](https://cloud.ibm.com/vpc-ext/compute/vs)
-4. You can see one or multiple dynamic compute nodes
+4. You can see one or multiple dynamic compute nodes that already exists or being provisioned.
    ![](./images/30-first-vsi.png ':size=600')
-5. The job did not specify any resource requirements and there got dispatched on any of the compute nodes.
+5. Since the job did not specify any resource requirements and it gets dispatched on any of the compute nodes.
 6. Remember your job ID <928> and view the job details
    ```
    bjobs -w 928